We've been featured in:

 How Do I Claim For Diabetes Negligence?

-Claims for medical negligence need evidence that proves the healthcare profession failed to deliver the correct level of care.
+Claims for medical negligence need evidence that proves the healthcare professional failed to deliver the correct level of care.
 With this in mind, some examples of proof that could be useful for medical negligence claims include:

 • Medical records that show any diagnosis you received.